airpartners/hepa-summer23/guides/OH_data_guide.md

 ## Summary Data (`summary`)
-Summary data is the output of the code in `analysis` and contains just four files - three CSV files tracked by Github (and therefore present in your cloned repository) and one untracked `.RData` file.
+Summary data is the output of the code in `analysis` and contains just six files - five CSV files tracked by Github (and therefore present in your cloned repository) and one untracked `.RData` file.

 ### Summary Statistics
 Both `s_OH_M_quants.csv` and `s_OH_C_quants.csv` contain the exact same columns.